memowe/md-party/README.md

 **Note**: a footer markdown part can be loaded from a file `footer.md`, by default from `Content` as well.

-## Example and further documentation

-This repository contains a [documentation](documentation) directory with such a `Content` directory and `index.html` file, which renders this project's documentation website on GitHub Pages: [mirko.westermeier.de/md-party/documentation](https://mirko.westermeier.de/md-party/documentation/).

 ## Author and License

 Copyright (c) [Mirko Westermeier][mirko] ([\@memowe][mgh], [mirko@westermeier.de][mmail])